Novartis/slc-localization/README.md

    - To resume or download a different range, adjust the start/end row arguments.
    - For large downloads, use `screen` or `tmux` to avoid interruption.
 3. **Download annotated data:**
-   - Downloaded the data directly from the Ressolute webiste: https://dataresolute.blob.core.windows.net/public/annotation/SLC_localization.xlsx
+   - Downloaded the data directly from the Resolute website: https://dataresolute.blob.core.windows.net/public/annotation/SLC_localization.xlsx

 ## Running the Pipeline
 1. **Activate your environment:**